katforrest/roomcount/README.md

-# Resources from this exercise
+# Description & Resources for this exercise

+## Description
+Please see the instructions.md file for a description of the prompt.

+## Github Carpentries
+***This repository is an exercise in learning how to use GitHub.
+I'm following the tutorial made available by the Smithsonian Institution called, ["Collaborating and sharing using GitHub without command line."](https://https://miketrizna.github.io/github-without-command-line/index.html)***

 ## Markdown
-***Part of this exercise has been learning how to use GitHub.
+***Part of this exercise has been learning how to use Markdown.***
-Below are some notes and resources for future reference.***

 Save files as markdown files (.md) to utilize the formatting abilities.